An Interview With Gabriella Reyes

 You said that your dream role has not been written yet.
 So what would your dream role be, and if you could commission it, which composer would you commission to write it?

 Ooooh!
 I believe that immigrants have such a powerful story to tell, and I really want to commission an opera one day to tell the story of immigrants, of people who have to cross the border because their countries are suffering, and as refugees, coming to America isn’t the easiest thing, you’re not always welcome.
 So I believe that there are stories to tell that can be told brilliantly through opera.
 So my goal is to one day write — I mean, I don’t think I’ll ever write an opera, but you know, give somebody the idea or commission somebody to write an opera.
-And honestly, a dream collaboration is collaborating with Donald Vega, he is a Nicaragüense composer who works at Juilliard, and he is a jazz pianist as well, and his music is stunning, it’s really, really gorgeous, and I believe he was a Guggenheim recipient or a fellowship recipient for his compositions.
+Honestly, a dream collaboration is collaborating with Donald Vega, he is a Nicaragüense composer who works at Juilliard, and he is a jazz pianist as well, and his music is stunning, it’s really, really gorgeous, and I believe he was a Guggenheim recipient or a fellowship recipient for his compositions.
 I know he hasn’t written an opera before, so it’s a dream collaboration, so maybe to ask him to write an opera for the first time would be really cool.
 And if it wasn’t him, I’m really excited to work with Gabriela Lena Frank, who’s coming to the Met next year with the Conquest Requiem.

 Your dream role has not been written, but do you have a favorite role yet?

 The easy answer is Mimì.
-I just love finding more and more about her; each time I revisit Mimì, I just get to learn so much more about the why she is the way she is, and why does she express herself the way she expresses herself.
+I just love finding more and more about her; each time I revisit Mimì, I just get to learn so much more about why she is the way she is, and why she expresses herself the way she expresses herself.
 So that’s my dream role that I’ve done so far.
 Another role that I really, really want to sing is Tosca, but that’s in 8 to 10 years, I would say.

 Another stage diva.